Shivani4Patel/AWS-Real-Life-Scenario/README.md

 # AWS Real Life Scenarios

 Welcome to the **AWS Real Life Scenarios** repository!
-This repository contains practical solutions and examples for various cloud computing challenges solved using Amazon Web Services (AWS).
+This repository contains practical solutions and examples for various cloud computing challenges (which i learned using AWS Skill builder  SimuLearn ) solved using Amazon Web Services (AWS).
 The scenarios range from core cloud computing concepts to highly available architectures, application scaling, networking, databases, and security best practices.

 This project serves as a guide for those looking to learn and implement AWS services in real-world environments.